2025 Noob Guide

 This will all make more sense once you get there and start walking around.
 Bring a tarp with you and walk around to scope out spots.
 If you’re not sure what to do or where to camp, ask around and someone will help you out!

-Here’s my attempt at a map of the areas.
-Yellow is Bear Creek Preserve (zone 1), blue is the ‘normal’ area, red is Primitive, and green is Warner field.
-I’ve also marked a few other areas of interest so explore around a bit.
+- Specific to the interactive map, I’ve also marked a few other areas of interest where you’ll find historic camps or events so explore around a bit.
 I’m sure some things are slightly off but that should give you the gist - you’ll want to zoom in a bit to get a feel for things.
-Here’s a static map.

 Land Rush: